dsdanielpark/ExceptNotifier/tutorials/ExceptTelegram/GUIDE.md

 - b.
 Type /newbot to create a new bot
 - c.
 Give your bot a name & a username
 - d.
 Copy your new Telegram bot’s token
 - e.
-You have to click Start_bot and must enter anything to your bot.
+You have to click Start_bot and must enter anything to your bot. <br>

 Before use Notifier, Please use this to check if you follow guide.
 The Telegram bot may have a slight delay and it responded within 2-3 minutes.
 API TEST